 Rolex also exhibits captivating photos of its watches on its product pages:

-The thumbnails, in rows of two, are large enough to grab your attention but also allow you to click and explore an item in greater detail.
+In rows of two, the thumbnails are large enough to grab your attention and allow you to click and explore an item in greater detail.

 Like Rolex, capture the best lighting and angles for your products, emphasize their textures and material, and apply other product photography techniques.

 Avoid publishing blurry, pixelated, and low-resolution images since they give an unprofessional, untrustworthy brand image and repel customers from patronizing your items.